News from the Nordic Council of Ministers and Nordic Council on Nordic Co-operation.

 The Nordic Council of Ministers, founded in 1971, is - despite the generic name - not one but several councils.

 The Nordic Council's literature prize, children and young people's literature prize, music prize, film prize, and nature and environment prize.

 The Nordic Council's current and future events.

-Gain insight into current issues under consideration by the Nordic Council.
+Gain insight into current issues under consideration by the Nordic Council or find closed cases.

 The Council has 87 elected members.
 Denmark, Finland, Norway and Sweden each have 20 members.
 Of these, two of the Danish representatives come from the Faroe Islands and two from Greenland, while Finland has two representatives from Åland.
 Iceland has seven members.

 What is the Nordic Council and how does parliamentary co-operation work between the Nordic countries?
 Here you can get a glimpse into the 'engine room' and read more about how the Nordic Council works for joint Nordic solutions across the Nordic countries.